dedis/cothority/dkg/DKG.md

 Pedersen DKG and Rabin DKG.

-DKG enables a group of participants to generate a distributed key with each participants holding only a share of the key.
+DKG enables a group of participants to generate a distributed key with each participant holding only a share of the key.
 The key is also never computed locally but generated distributively whereas the public part of the key is known by every participants.